roman-milk/roman-milk.github.io/kat-finally-gets-it-from-daddy.md

  "You won't get tired of fucking me for three days, will you?"
 Daddy giggled.

  "Hah!
 No way!"
 Kat let go of his neck for a moment to brush some of her strawberry-blonde hair out of her eyes, then she returned to hanging from his strong neck by both hands.
 "Your cock is awesome, Daddy, I love fucking it!"
-Report_Story #6